MicrosoftDocs/PowerShell-Docs/gallery/psgallery/psgallery_status.md

 PowerShell Gallery Status
 =========================

-## 04/11/2017 - Users unable to log in
+## 04/11/2017 - Users unable to log in with Azure Active Directory (AAD) accounts

-__Summary of Impact__: Some users are unable to log in to the PowerShell Gallery using Azure AD Accounts.
+__Summary of Impact__: Some users were unable to log in to the PowerShell Gallery using Azure AD Accounts.
-The PowerShell Gallery Operations team is investigating the issue.
-The issue does not appear to affect users with Microsoft accounts (those with domains like Outlook.com, Live.com, etc.)

-__Root Cause__: TBD

-__Next Steps__: We are working with the Azure AD team to investigate the issue.
+__Root Cause__: During an update to interact more securely with AAD, a setting change was missed.
+The testing done to validate the change did not include certain types of AAD accounts, so the deployment proceeded.

+__Resolution__: Engineers identified the missing setting and corrected the problem.

+__Next Steps__: We will be modifying our testing to include a broader set of AAD account types.

 ## 03/27/2017 - RESOLVED: Unable to see individual module and script pages